Information about the different types of senior care, what they involve and how they could be a good choice for you or a loved one in need of care.

 As the UK ages and the care industry expands to meet demand, there are a number of different options for each and every person for the right later life care.

 If you are thinking about later life care it is likely that you have many questions.
 We may not be able to answer all of your questions immediately but we can certainly answer most of them, and point you in the right direction for even more information.
 With later life care, the more you know the more informed your choice will be.

 What Are My Senior Care Options?

-The main types of care available in the UK are sheltered housing, nursing home care, residential care homes and live-in care.
+The main types of care available in the UK are companion care, domiciliary care, sheltered housing, nursing home care, residential care homes and live-in care.
 Sheltered housing is where you live independently but with easy connection to help and support when you need it.
 Residential care homes are where you live as a resident and have basic care, food and help provided, and with nursing care it is the same but with nursing care.
 With live-in care a professional carer lives with you in your home and provides bespoke 24/7 care and support.